 World-building & Religion

-When creating a society from the ground up, what role should religion play?
+If you were creating a society from the ground up, what role would religion play?

 One solution is to disavow religion, as the French did after the French Revolution.
 This is the path Anne McCaffrey took with her Pern books, as well.
 The founders of the colony specifically left it behind, unsurprising given McCaffrey’s experiences with the religious strife in Ireland.
 Another solution is to have a State Religion.
 David Weber’s Safehold series goes this route.